tomnatt/garethgwynn/cv/index.md

 Gareth has also assisted a number of comics prepare for panel shows broadcast on BBC One, BBC Two, E4 and BBC Radio 4 and has assisted in the writing of stand-up material for national tours, corporates, charity gigs, TV appearences and Edinburgh shows (2018-25).

 ## Script Editing
 This list deals with work on sketch, stand-up or entertainment formats.
-The script editing of sitcoms is dealt with in the [Sitcom Writing](#sitcom-writing) section
+The script editing of sitcoms is dealt with in the [Sitcom Writing](#sitcom-writing) section.

 | | |
 |----| ----|